Introduction to Cluster Algebras. Chapters 4-5: Seed patterns of types and

 [3]

 \begin{corollary} Let $Q$ be a quiver without frozen vertices.
 Suppose that $Q$ is globally foldable with respect to an action of a group~$G$.
-If any seed pattern with the initial exchange matrix~$B(Q)$ is of finite type (regardless of the choice of an initial extended exchange matrix~$\tilde B$ containing~$B(Q)$), then any seed pattern with the initial exchange matrix~$B(Q)^G$ is of finite type. \end{corollary}
+If every seed pattern with the initial exchange matrix~$B(Q)$ is of finite type (regardless of the choice of an initial extended exchange matrix~$\tilde B$ containing~$B(Q)$), then every seed pattern with the initial exchange matrix~$B(Q)^G$ is of finite type. \end{corollary}